Illumina/akt/data/README.md

 The site-only vcfs in this directory contain a sparse set (one per ~200kb) of 17535 "reliable" SNPs.
 These are reasonably common and consistently called by different bioinformatics pipelines.
 They should be useful for PCA and relatedness analyses which require LD-pruned variants.

-They are:
+We have one site list appropriate for whole-genome sequence (WGS) data and one approprate for whole-exome sequence data (WES).

+There is one vcf where chromosomes have the chr prefix (hg19/hg38) and one vcf where the prefix is removed (grch37/grch38).

+**WGS data:**
 * bi-allelic SNPs in 1000G Phase 3 with global MAF>=5%
 * present on the Human Core Exome Microarray
 * present on the Infinium Core Exome Microarray